10sr/term-run-el/README.md

   Run COMMAND in terminal buffer.

   If NEW-BUFFER-P is given or called with prefix argument, generate new terminal buffer for running COMMAND.
 Otherwise, use the same buffer.
 In this case, old process in the buffer will be destroyed."

   This function is intended mainly to be called interactively.

 * term-run (program &optional buffer-or-name &rest args)

-  Run PROGRAM in BUFFER-OR-NAME with ARGS.
+  Run PROGRAM in BUFFER-OR-NAME with ARGS in terminal buffer.

   If BUFFER-OR-NAME is given, use this buffer.
 In this case, old process in the buffer will be destroyed.
 Otherwise, new buffer will be generated automatically from PROGRAM.

   This function returns the buffer where the process starts running.